Humanity’s 8 deadly sins

 0

-Konrad Lorenz was Doctor of Medicine and Philosophy, biologist, ethologist and psychologist, founder of the modern study of animal behavior and theorist.
+A Doctor of Medicine and Philosophy, a biologist, ethologist and psychologist, Konrad Lorenz was the founder of the modern study of animal behavior.

-In 1973, the year he was awarded the The Nobel Prize in Physiology or Medicine, he published a different book entitled “Civilized Man’s Eight Deadly Sins”.
-In this, he names the eight causes that, in his view, lead inevitably to the end of mankind.
+In 1973 – the same year in which he was awarded the Nobel Prize in Physiology or Medicine – he also published a book entitled “Civilized Man’s Eight Deadly Sins”, in which he describes the eight factors that, in his view, would lead inevitably to the destruction of mankind.

-It is not about a book about catastrophes, with asteroids, plagues and zombies feeding on brains.
+It is not about a book about catastrophes, asteroids, plagues and zombies feeding on brains.

 The major problem according to Lorenz is that “the human knowledge about the outer world, is more advanced than our natural ability to adapt to new circumstances”.